tmr4/T41Debug/README.md

 The app currently does the following:

   * Displays debug messages associated with this window sent from the T41.
+  * Accepts user input as a "command" to send to the T41.

 This is a work in progress.
 Still to come is adding debug commands back to the T41, specifying the messages to view in a given window and in the server window.